Success Stories to inspire you!

-Three of my clients recently celebrated becoming published authors.
-What a privilege it has been to assist them in achieving their goals of shifting from "writer" to "author."
+Five of my clients recently celebrated major achievements.
+What a privilege it has been to assist them in making the transition from "writer" to "author."

 Even though I'm an English teacher, Molli taught me HOW to write fiction.
 I LOVE being able to break so many rules and having the freedom to start a sentence with AND or BUT, along with using contractions, because that's how we speak and think!
 Thanks Molli!

 A super-duper senior, Fran decided to stop pursuing the lengthy route of agent and publisher and shredded the rejection slips in her file cabinet.
 Then, she attended my teleseminars and adapted the query techniques I taught to help locate and sign with two publishers: one for her novels and another for her poetry.

 An Ever-Ready Bunny writer/promoter who meets and greets writers and readers at book fairs, workshops and presentations, Fran describes herself as being “Busy, busy, busy and loving it."
 Her website will inspire you.
 If you’re lucky, you’ll meet Fran at meetings of the Florida Writers Assoc., Florida State Poet's Assoc., and/or National League of American Pen Women.
 More about Fran on her website.

 Don't misunderstand how Nancy came to write a query that interested a fabulous agent.
 She didn't just "whip" it out.
 Nobody ever does!
 Nancy worked (with my assistance) diligently through several drafts until she had identified the core of her story and had crafted a "hook" (the query letter first paragraph) that captivated the interest of her dream agent.
 Her query is Posted Here.